djwrisley/RLAC/_posts/2024-02-13-guidelines-extra-credit.md

 In short, your audience for this post is implicitly your instructor, but try to target someone who knows nothing about the topic (like fellow students).

-The target length is 750-1000 words with 2 images.
+The target length is 1000-1250 words with 2 images.
+Use well-formed Markdown text that clearly shows the various segments of your post and provides embedded links.

+Remember to be respectful of people attending remote events and not post screenshots of faces in Zoom windows.
+Keep your images relevant to the content of the event.

-Note: You should complete all the points above to receive
+Note: You should complete all the points above to receive the extra points.